 John Zysman is a professor of political science at UC Berkeley and co-director of the Berkeley Roundtable on the International Economy.
 He has written extensively on European and Japanese policy and corporate strategy; as well as comparative politics, Western European politics, and political economy.
 His publications include “The Highest Stakes: The Economic Foundations of the Next Security System (Oxford University Press, ...
 More >

-Our authors include more than 200 UC Berkeley professors and scholars who share their thoughts on topical national and global issues.
+Close to 300 UC Berkeley scholars share their perspectives on local, national and global issues.

 Volodya: Great article.
 The Ukrainians will prevail.
 I completely agree with you that Ukraine is Putin’s...

 Catherine: Dear Steven Herbert, I really don’t get it: how come you are working in Moscow, but pretend with the...

 ID: “the repressions against not only Russians, but Russian speaking Ukrainians, Jews and gypsies have taken...

 ID: An excellent article.
 As a Russian-speaking Ukrainian who actually grew up in Ukraine and attended a Ukrainian...